-Patient must use other forms of birth-control UNTIL sperm-free
+- Patients must use other forms of birth-control until the semen has been tested and deemed to be sperm-free

-Low one-time expense often covered by insurance companies, and by federal grant money through state programs for low-income men with no insurance (check your benefits).
+- Low one-time expense often covered by insurance companies or federal grant money through state programs for low-income men with no insurance (check your benefits).

-Dr. Guarín’s SimpleVas® Vasectomy technique follows the no-needle/no-scalpel technique technique learned several years ago under his mentor, Dr. Doug Stein (a renown urologist and full-time vasectomist from Tampa, Florida)
+Dr. Guarín’s SimpleVas® Vasectomy technique follows the no-needle/no-scalpel technique he learned several years ago under his mentor, Dr. Doug Stein (a renown urologist and full-time vasectomist from Tampa, Florida)

-- During the SimpleVas® Dr. Guarín exposes EACH vas through a tiny opening in the front scrotal wall under local anesthesia.
-Since the opening is so small, it is easy to apply anesthesia WITHOUT the use of needles.
+- During the SimpleVas® procedure, Dr. Guarín exposes each vas through a tiny opening in the front scrotal wall under local anesthesia.
+Since the opening is so small, it is easy to apply anesthesia without the use of needles.

 - A spray applicator (MadaJet®) delivers a stream of anesthetic so fine that it penetrates the skin and diffuses to a depth of about 3/16 of an inch, enough to surround and anesthetize each vas tube in turn as it is lifted into position beneath the skin.